atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/what-is-a-query-plan.md

 meta_title: What is a Query Plan
 description:
 section: appendix
-number: 200
+number: 240
 authors:
 - author: _people/matthew-layne.md
 reviewers:
 - reviewer: _people/blake.md
 - reviewer: _people/matt.md
 feedback_doc_url: https://docs.google.com/document/d/1UcOvqq_7wwxeztReW9WIBY8cJpvCapQtqYfe54JzDmc/edit?usp=sharing
-image: ''
+image:
 is_featured: false
 img_border_on_default: false
-writers:
-  writers: []
-published: false
+published: true

 ---
 A Query plan is a list of instructions that the database needs to follow in order to execute a query on the data.